Giacomo Matteotti: Commemorations

+On 27 May 2026, the Chamber of Deputies held an official ceremony to commemorate Matteotti 102 years after his death.
+During the event, a permanent commemorative plaque was unveiled on seat number 14, the spot from which Matteotti delivered his final speech on 30 May 1924, denouncing fascist electoral fraud and violence.
+The Chamber of Deputies officially decreed that the seat would be permanently retired and left vacant as a lasting symbol of the defence of democracy and freedom of speech.
+The ceremony also sparked political debate due to the notable absence of several members from the ruling centre-right coalition majority.
+Lorenzo Fontana, the president of the Chamber of Deputies, said that Matteotti's words "always resonate in defence of freedom".

 In popular culture

 Matteotti is referenced in popular culture through awards, cinema, songs, sport, stamps, television, and theatre.
 The Giacomo Matteotti Prize was established in 2005 by the Presidency of the Council of Ministers; it is "awarded to works that illustrate the ideals of brotherhood between peoples, of freedom, and social justice that inspired the life of Giacomo Matteotti".
 The award is divided into three sections: "essays", "literary and theatrical works", and "degree theses".
 In 1945, the Matteotti Trophy was established alongside a men's road cycling race, which reached its 77th edition in 2025.
 In 1955, a commemorative Italian stamp (70th anniversary of his birth) of ₤25 in red was issued.
 In 2012, a commemorative stamp was issued by San Marino with a value of €2.64.

 Many songs honoured Matteotti.
 "Povero Matteotti" is a protest song, performed to the tune of "Povero Cavallotti" (circa 1898).
 "L'assassinio di Giacomo Matteotti" is a counter-information song, performed to the tune of "La Leggenda del Piave" (circa 1918), including all the names of the people involved in the kidnapping and murder of Matteotti.
 The 33 rpm anthology Cantacronache 4 (1971) by the group Cantacronache included "Canta di Matteotti", with an anonymous author to the tune of "Il Maschio di Volterra" (circa 1900).
 Alessio Lega also honoured Matteotti throughs songs, referencing the verse "You kill the man, but not the idea" (Voi uccidete l'uomo, ma non l'idea) of a famous popular song, which made Matteotti an anti-fascist hero and martyr.
 To commemorate the centenary of Matteotti's death, Lega held a concert and spectacle in his honour titled "But Not the Idea.
 Matteotti's Life: Twenty Years of Resistance, a Hundred Years of Anti-Fascism" (Ma non l'idea: la vita di Matteotti.
 Vent'anni di resistenza, cento di antifascismo).